Combine visiting Little Guilin, Bukit Batok and Dairy Farm on this hiking trail of jungle, birds and dramatic quarries.

 The section of jungle now known as Dairy Farm is so named because it used to be a Dairy Farm.
 Hundreds of black-and-white Friesian milking cows used to graze in the fields here, since reclaimed by the ever-spreading jungle.

 First head right along the tarred but vehicle-free road through the jungle.
 About 500 metres later you’ll reach Singapore Quarry wetlands lookout.
-The quarry itself closed in the 1980s, after which a large wetlands area and lake were created.
+The authorities closed the quarry itself in the 1980s, and instead created a large wetlands area here.
 Today there are many fish, some metres long, in the relatively clear water here.
 If you’re lucky you’ll also spot birds, in particular colourful kingfishers frequent the area.

 Once you’ve admired the dramatic cliffs and abundant vegetation, return back the way you came.
 Continue along the tarred road and keep following it as it begins to bend around the corner.
 The road ends and the real trail, known as Wallace Trail, begins here.